A panniculectomy and a tummy tuck are both cosmetic procedures that remove excess skin in the lower abdomen.

 - A tummy tuck can involve the repair of muscle separation (diastasis recti), restoring the integrity of the abdominal wall.
-This can help to alleviate associated medical conditions such as back pain, postural issues, and urinary incontinence.
+This can help to alleviate associated medical conditions such as back pain and postural issues

 - A tummy tuck can tighten the skin around the abdomen, creating an aesthetically pleasing, smoother finish.

 At the CREO Clinic, the cost of a mini tummy tuck starts from £8,900, with the price of a full abdominoplasty beginning from £10,900 to £12,900.